Social Media, Comparison, & Self-Esteem

 How Do Social Media, Comparison, and Self-Esteem Fit Together?

 Well, people generally depict the best-case version of their life online.
-This phenomenon makes social media a breeding ground for comparison, and therefore altered self-esteem.
+This phenomenon makes social media a breeding ground for comparison and therefore altered self-esteem.

 A group of American researchers set out to understand the relationship between social media, social comparison, and self-esteem.
 In fact, they completed two studies with two different methods and sample groups.
 Their platform of choice was Facebook, as they felt its popularity made it an effective medium for the study.